JamieHeather/IMGTgeneDL/README.md

 15. reverse complementary (if it is)
 ```

-##### Disclaimer
+##### Disclaimer / notes on IMGT licensing

-I am not affiliated with IMGT, and this tool is only shared as a way to increase the utility of their platform.
+I am not affiliated with IMGT, and this tool is only shared to help the field to better make of use of IMGT data.
+As stated [on their website](https://www.imgt.org/about/termsofuse.php) and [in their publications](https://doi.org/10.1093/nar/gkab1136), IMGT's policy regarding sharing of their data is that:

+"*...
+IMGT® software and data are provided to the academic users and NPO's (Not for Profit Organization(s)) under the [CC BY-NC-ND 4.0 license](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+Any other use of IMGT® material, from the private sector, needs a financial arrangement with CNRS.*"

 Please TCR responsibly.